 As a Child’s skill develops with Lego puzzle-solving, the sets become more complex, often introducing more advanced engineering concepts for older age groups.
 Lego Technic sets often build motors with functioning pistons, gearboxes and functional differential axles.
 By the time an experienced Lego player reaches adulthood, they’re building Lamborghini’s!

-- This 3,696-piece LEGO Technic 1:8 scale model car brings you closer than ever to the real...
+- This 3,696-piece LEGO set for adults features a 1:8 scale race car model, bringing you closer than...

 - Faithful features include V12 engine with moving pistons, steering, front and rear suspension and...